nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Have our sample patient list loaded OR add a patient with IC number `T7654321A`.

-   2. Test case: `record i/T7654321A o/Broken Arm di/Hairline fracture tp/Cast for 2 days`<br>
+   2. Test case: `record i/T7654321A o/Coughing for 3 weeks di/Acute Bronchitis tp/Take Medicine`<br>
       Expected: Record of the patient with IC number `T7654321A` is edited to have `Broken Arm` as initial observation, `Hairline fracture` as diagnosis, and `Cast for 2 days` as treatment plan.
 Details of the edited record is shown in the status message.
 Patient's record is updated in UI.